 Monitor Audio MASS: Sound quality

-What struck us immediately was the sense of scale and power – for such petite speakers, we were blown away by the big and confident output of sound.
-And they’re certainly capable of filling a decent-sized room as well; our testing rooms were engulfed in seamless, controlled soaring dynamics.
+For such petite speakers, they’re certainly capable of filling a decent-sized room; our testing rooms were engulfed in seamless, controlled soaring dynamics.

 It’s not just the magnitude of the sound, but also the amount of detail it’s able to convey that really impressed us.
 The gradual build-up of anticipation before the USS Enterprise’s first outing is stunning, and there’s a sense of grandeur that delivers the epic score to its full effect.

 That said, newer rivals such as the Q Acoustics Q7000i and KEF E305 deliver an even larger sound.

 Sound effects are easy to locate in the expansive soundfield, and the system is skilled at handling quieter moments as well.